-The City agrees with this restatement and is drafting a Grant Policy that will include procedures to improve the year-end review process.
-Finding 2017-002: Noncompliance HCD Annual Report Filing - We identified an instance of noncompliance related to late submittal of the Housing and Community Development (HCD) annual report.
 Section 65400 of the Government Code states if the Housing Successor is a City or County it will provide by April 1 of each year an Annual Progress Report to the legislative body, the Office of Planning and Research, and the Department of Housing and Community Development (HCD).
 This must also be published on the City website.
-The annual report is to provide: 1) the status of the General plan and progress in its implementation, 2) the progress in meeting its share of regional housing needs determined pursuant to Section 65584 and local efforts to remove governmental constraints to the maintenance, improvement, and development of pursuant to paragraph (3) of subdivision (c) of 3) the degree to which its approved general plan complies with the guidelines developed and adopted pursuant to Section 65040.2 and the date of the last revision to the general plan.
-The City of Dixon failed to submit the HCD report due April 1, 2017.
-Management's Response & Corrective Action:
+The annual report is to provide: 1) the status of the General plan and progress in its implementation, 2) the progress in meeting its share of regional housing needs determined pursuant to Section 65584 and local efforts to remove governmental constraints to the maintenance, improvement, and development of housing pursuant to paragraph (3) of subdivision (c) of Section 65583, and 3) the degree to which its approved general plan complies with the guidelines developed and adopted pursuant to Section 65040.2 and the date of the last revision to the general plan.

+City of Dixon